Arcules Scales AI-driven Video Surveillance and Analytics Platform with SingleStore to Support Thousands of Global Users

 Real-Time Performance Gets Video Data to Users On Demand

 Users have a seamless experience as though the data is local because of SingleStore’s speed.
 Ingest speeds range from thousands to millions of rows per second, while the system averages approximately 250,000 inserts per second.
+Data query results on an hour’s worth of data and resilient ingestion have sub-second response times.
+For 30 days of data, with 2.7 million records, results arrive within 10 seconds.

 Robust Scalability Supports Thousands of Concurrent Users

-For the video feeds, it is ingesting terabytes per day and has 30TB attached to the disks.
+For the video feeds, Arcules is ingesting terabytes per day and has 30TB attached to the disks.
 However, the data it stores per channel is much lower at 2.5GB, thanks to the more than 90% compression rate of SingleStore.
+As Arcules grows, it’s now able to support thousands of users accessing the application simultaneously.

 Off-the-Charts Performance Improvements (20,000%)

-“Our users didn’t believe it was that fast, and with SingleStore, we’ve encountered that multiple times.
-Given that we were one of the first to enter the market with this kind of concept, users thought there was no way that was happening in real time.
-One of our field CTOs said we had to adjust the performance improvement numbers down from 20,000% to 1,000% because our users didn’t believe the actual number,” Rowe explained.
+Arcules was one of the first startups to enter the surveillance market with a cloud-native, real-time solution, and the 20,000% performance improvements that SingleStore brought to the system had people shaking their heads in disbelief.
+Users didn’t believe it was that fast, and with SingleStore, the team has encountered that multiple times.
+Given that it was one of the first to enter the market with this kind of concept, users thought there was no way that was happening in real time.
+One of the field CTOs told the team they had to adjust the performance improvement numbers down from 20,000% to 1,000% because users didn’t believe the actual number.

 Arcules is looking towards the future for its data infrastructure with SingleStore.
 It plans to add more analytical data and other metadata types that may tie back to video in these database clusters, using them like a time series database.